Strombach/write-ups/Outpost24/Write_Ups/The  Book Of The Dead.md

 ![](../img/TBOTD.png)

 # Information gathering
 Accessing the site displays a input field.
-Entering some text and submitting returns the content as part of a longer string / story in the "result-container".
+Entering any text and submitting returns the content as part of a longer string / story in the "result-container".
 ![](../img/TBOTD_App.png)

 When entering a text in the input field a ```POST``` request is made with a parameter in the body called ```name```.